- • Debt Advice

 After you have made you initial application/enquiry, if you also decide to go ahead with any of the products or services that we offer, the sections below explain how we will also process your data when we provide that particular product(s) or service(s).

-Where we are providing you with a debt solution, such as a Debt Management Plan, Debt Arrangement Scheme (DAS), Individual Voluntary Arrangement (IVA); Trust Deed, Sequestration/Minimal Asset Process (MAP), Debt Relief Order (DRO) or with claims management services or any other financial services solution, we will process your personal information to administer the services we provide.
+Where we are providing you with a debt solution, such as a Debt Management Plan (DMP), Debt Arrangement Scheme (DAS), Debt Relief Order (DRO) or with claims management services or any other financial services solution, we will process your personal information to administer the services we provide.
 This may include contacting you where we may need further information, or sending you updates on the progress of the services we provide to you.

 Please read the section(s) relevant to the specific products and services you receive from us.

-If we give you Debt Advice, this will be provided by Gregory Pennington Limited.
-The table below specifically explains how and why your personal data will be used so that the services can be provided to you.
+Debt Advice will be provided by Financial Wellness Group.
+The information below specifically explains how and why your personal data will be used so that the services can be provided to you.
 When providing you with debt advice we collect and use your personal information under the lawful basis of our legitimate interest and is necessary to enable us to provide you with the best advice possible.

-If you enter into a Debt Management Plan, this will be provided by Gregory Pennington Limited.
-The table below specifically explains how and why your personal data will be used so that the services can be provided to you.
+If you enter into a DMP, this will be provided by Gregory Pennington Limited.
+The information below specifically explains how and why your personal data will be used so that the services can be provided to you.

-If you require claims management services this will be provided by think2claim, a trading style of All About Money Limited.
-The table below specifically explains how and why your personal data will be used so that the services can be provided to you.
+If you require claims management services this will be provided by HD Law.
+The information below specifically explains how and why your personal data will be used so that the services can be provided to you.

 Websites and marketing